-Dental care in Canada can be broken down according to the various levels of the legislature since the country’s governing bodies oversee each sector of health care.
-These are all financial programs, that help those within the elderly population access the care they need without having to trade a kidney for it.
+Dental care in Canada can be broken down according to the various levels of the legislature since the country’s governing bodies oversee each healthcare sector.
+These financial programs help those within the elderly population access the care they need without having to trade a kidney for it.

 Veterans Affairs Canada and Non-Insured Health Benefits (NIHB) are two programs available.
-The former is specifically for veterans, and in some cases, the cost of travelling to receive senior dental care near you is covered as well.
+The former is specifically for veterans, and in some cases, the cost of travelling to receive senior dental care near you is also covered.
 As for the NIHB, general and restorative dental treatments are available.
 First Nations and Inuit populations are eligible for this coverage.

-For those residing in assisted living facilities in British Columbia and PEI, there are multiple dental care options available.
+Multiple dental care options exist for those residing in assisted living facilities in British Columbia and PEI.

-Most, if not all, local regions within each province provide good dental coverage for patients of all ages, and this of course includes seniors.
-Dental clinics operating out of Canadian universities are wonderful options to consider because they provide reliable treatments at a more affordable cost.
+Most, if not all, local regions within each province provide good dental coverage for patients of all ages, and this, of course, includes seniors.
+Dental clinics operating out of Canadian universities are wonderful options because they provide reliable treatments at a more affordable cost.

-If you’re looking to learn more about senior dental care programs, treatment plans, and insurance coverage, reach out to a dentist near you.
+Contact a dentist near you if you want to learn more about senior dental care programs, treatment plans, and insurance coverage.
 They will answer all your questions and concerns.

 Dental-Specific Dental Treatments

-Some of the most common dental issues senior faces are:
+Some of the most common dental issues old faces are: